qmk/qmk_firmware/keyboards/nix_studio/lilith/readme.md

 Enter the bootloader in 3 ways:

 * **Bootmagic reset**: Hold down the top left key and plug in the keyboard.
 This will also clear emulated EEPROM, so it is a good first step if the keyboard is misbehaving.
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Briefly press the button on the back of the PCB, located on the top right
 * **Keycode in layout**: There is no key mapped to `QK_BOOT` in the pre-created keymaps, but you may assign this key in any keymaps you create.